PeachyDB-Inc/PeachyDB/README.md

 - **25.g)** Range deletes will delete no more than 1k objects at a time.
 - **25.h)** A single write query batch cannot update more than 100 tables and materialized views combined.
 Likewise, a single read query batch cannot access more than 60 tables and materialized views.
 These are not 'unique' table numbers but the total number of table/MV accesses.
 Each query accessing a table/MV would count towards the total even if a previous query in the same batch has accessed the same table/MV.
 - **25.i)** For batched writes, any error messages for the writes will be reported for only the first 10 failed writes in the batch; the rest of the writes will be accompanied by any error codes but not any error messages.
+- **25.j)** There can be atmost 8k concurrent write transaction requests submit by client fibers/threads.
-- **25.j)** There is an upper limit of 64k on the sum total all the client-threads/fibers on all of the client instances taken together.
+- **25.k)** There is an upper limit of k on the sum total all the client-threads/fibers on all of the client instances taken together.
 We have not tested anywhere near that high number of client threads, so the actual figure may be a little lower.
 For a single client instance the maximum number of threads/fibers is 2k, although for AWS instances with very few vCPUs the practial limit would be much lower.
-- **25.k)** A single AWS client instance can run only one client driver, which usually has multiple threads and or multiple fibers.
+- **25.l)** A single AWS client instance can run only one client driver, which usually has multiple threads and or multiple fibers.

 ## 26. Security Issues